thekarel/best-practices/README.md

 My advice: never compromise on architecture.
 It's fine to be pragmatic and take shortcuts in any other areas.
 But you need a solid foundation for your system to grow and scale.
 It's virtually impossible to retro-fit this later.

 Implementing a clean architecture is the same effort as implementing a convoluted one.
 It's a habit that is easy to pick up.
-[Use a template based on these concepts](https://github.com/thekarel/project-template).
+[See an example of these concepts here](https://github.com/thekarel/best-practices-example).

 The layers are [represented as modules](#workspace) in the codebase.